fathertime555/bookbot/README.md

-BookBot is a personal project designed to showoff skills
+BookBot is a personal project designed to showoff skills.
+Type the filepath to a text document and the program will print out a total word count and a list of the frequency of all of the letters sorted from most to least.